 - Much, Much More….

-There are currently over 50,000 plugins in the WordPress official directory, with new ones being added on a daily basis.
+There are almost 60,000 plugins in the WordPress official directory, with new ones being added on a daily basis.
 With just a few plugins working together, you can truly create any type of website you want using WordPress.

 What makes WordPress different than other Content Management Systems (CMS)?